denpamusic/PyPlumIO/docs/source/mixers_thermostats.rst

 Thermostat Examples
 -------------------

-In the following example, we'll get single thermostat by it's index, get current room temperature and set daytime target temperature to 20 degrees Celsius.
+In the following example, we'll get a single thermostat by it's index, get current room temperature and set daytime target temperature to 20 degrees Celsius.